What do small grants cover?

 Can the New York Foundation recommend resources or make referrals to providers?

 - For resources to aid in the process of choosing a consultant, visit our Individual Consulting Services page, which includes a list of services, helpful websites, and other resources.
 We do not endorse particular consultants.
-To encourage grantees to be referral sources to one another, we ask consultants to share client lists so that grantees can communicate directly with one another about the quality of assistance provided.
+We encourage grantees to be referral sources to one another.

 Is there a limit to how much I can ask for?

 Grants range from $500 to $5000.
 The following is a breakdown of the grant limits for specific requests:

 - Incidental expenses of organizing.
 This includes, but is not limited to, transportation to attend meetings; child care costs; rental of meeting space; refreshments.
 Up to $500 per year.

 - National travel to conferences.
 Staff, volunteers, or members from any one organization, one trip per organization per year.
 Up to $1000 per person with a maximum of $2000 per travel request per grant year.